Techlm77/LinuxPlay/README.md

 Development is ongoing, and here are some planned features for future updates:

+- **Multi-Monitor Support** – Able to choose or use all monitors on multiple gui applications on the client side.
 - **Wayland Support** – Extend compatibility to Wayland-based environments alongside X11.
 - **Full Encryption** – Implement TLS encryption for control messages and video streaming to enhance security.
 - **Internet-Ready Security** – Enable secure connections over the internet with end-to-end encryption.